 October 9: Boston all day.
 No city in the United States has more history than Boston, and we'll spend the day taking it in with our knowledgeable and entertaining local guide.
 We'll see Lexington and Concord where the Revolutionary War began.
 The setting is spectacular any time, but especially in the fall!
 The first two weeks of October is PEAK time for fall foliage in New England.
 We'll also see the Old North Church, USS Constitution, Paul Revere’s home, and much more.
 We'll enjoy a unique lunch and browsing experience at Quincy Market, near the old Fannuel Hall.
 We'll stay in the Boston area again tonight.
 Tour to pay for city tour and breakfast today.

 October 10: Boston to Lebanon, NH: This morning we’ll drive about 30 minutes to the northeast and make an interesting stop in the town of Topsfield where Joseph Smith’s ancestors settled.
 They lived on the same homestead from the 1660’s (Robert Smith) to the early 1800’s (Joseph Smith Sr.).
 There is a plaque commemorating five generations of Smiths that lived here and worshiped in the Congregational Church.
-We then continue to our lunch stop in beautiful Wolfeboro, New Hampshire on the shores of scenic Lake Winnipesaukee.
-We’ll enjoy lunch during our 75 minute cruise across the lake to Weirs Beach where our driver will meet us.
+We then continue to beautiful Wolfeboro, New Hampshire on the shores of scenic Lake Winnipesaukee.
+We’ll board the George Washington and enjoy lunch during our 75 minute cruise across the lake to Weirs Beach where our driver will meet us.
+Lunch is included on the cruise.
 We continue north the Bretton Woods Ski Resort where we’ll take a ski lift to the top of the mountain to take in spectacular views of the Mount Washington Valley with tree covered hills as far as the eye can see.
 The combination of green pines and maples of every color is a New England site you’ll not forget.
 We then enjoy a scenic drive to our hotel near Sharon.
 Tour to pay for breakfast and lunch.

 October 11: Sharon to Green Mountains to New York.
 We begin our day in Sharon, where we'll visit Joseph Smith's birthplace (20 minutes away).
 The setting is delightful this time of year (especially with the fall colors).
 We'll have plenty of time to see the Visitor’s Center, monument and grounds.
 We will continue to beautiful Rutland where we’ll visit the New England Maple Museum.
 There is an interesting display on making maple syrup AND they have a fun gift shop.
 Weather permitting, we’ll have a picnic lunch in the area (made by the Young Women in Sharon).
 Our afternoon drive takes us to upstate New York into Bainbridge for the night.
 Tour to pay for breakfast and lunch today.